kahinimehta/SocialRecognitionTask/script.md

 ## Full Experiment Script

+### Input Method Screen (first)
+**Display says:**
+"What input method are you using?

+Touch or click the button below:"

+**Display shows:** Two buttons: "TOUCH SCREEN (Double tap with finger)" and "MOUSE/TRACKPAD (Click)"

+**What to say:**
+"First, choose how you'll respond—touch screen or mouse/trackpad.
+Touch or click the matching button."

+---

 ### Initial Screen
 **Display says:**
 "Hello & welcome to the social memory game!
 Pay careful attention to the text on the screen."

+**Display shows:** A BEGIN button (light blue).

 **What to say:**
 "Welcome!
 You'll see a welcome message on the screen.
-Please read it carefully and click CONTINUE when you're ready."
+Please read it carefully and click BEGIN when you're ready."

+---

+### Participant ID Screen
+**Display says:**
+"Enter your first name and last initial with no spaces/capitals:"
+(Mouse/trackpad: "Hit Enter when done." also shown.)

+**Display shows:** Text field for typing; BACKSPACE and CONTINUE buttons (touch) or type and press Enter (mouse).

+**What to say:**
+"Enter your first name and last initial, no spaces or capitals.
+When you're done, click CONTINUE [or press Enter]."

 ---